 Delivering Value Through SCM

-SCM helps build a holistic picture of the economics behind the production of a product, enabling procurement teams to estimate real product costs.
+SCM helps build a holistic picture of the economics behind the production of a product, enabling stronger procurement cost analysis and more accurate cost estimation.

 The main use of this intelligence is to provide evidence to support supplier and cost negotiation conversations.
-However, SCM can be applied more widely to aid strategic decision-making and forecast future impacts on product prices.
+However, should cost analysis can be applied more widely to aid strategic decision-making and forecast future impacts on product prices.

 Here, we explore these scenarios, with examples of how companies have derived real business benefits from SCM.